 Share a layer as a reference

 All layer items can be shared as references.
-If you share a layer as a reference, a new item is created in the participant portals that refers to the original service; the services and corresponding data are not copied to each participating portal.
-If a participant shares a feature service, only the owner of that service can edit the original feature service.
-Collaboration participants receive live access to feature layers in the designated workspace.
-Collaboration participants must have access to view features from the originating portal.
+If you share a layer as a reference, a new item is created in the participant portals that refers back to the original service; the services and corresponding data are not copied to each participating portal.
+If a participant shares a feature service as a referenced item, only designated members of the originating portal can maintain edits to the original feature service.
+For layers shared as reference, collaboration participants receive live access to feature layers within their group that is linked to the collaboration workspace.
+Collaboration participants must have access to the originating portal to view the layer.
+For secured layers, this includes the need to be able to authenticate in the originating portal as a member to whom the layer has been shared.
+The members in the originating portal must be part of a group where the source layer is shared to.
+This includes members assigned to the viewer role with a level 1 named user license.

 Share a hosted or federated feature layer as a copy